cinava/barebones-spring-mvc/reference/xjdl/README.md

 # About

-XJDL is a lightweight, non-intrusive framework designed to integrate licensing into Java projects with minimum development effort.
+XJDL (an eXtensible Java Declarative Licensing framework) is a lightweight, non-intrusive framework designed to integrate licensing into Java projects with minimum development effort.

 # Declarative licensing